nicolas-grekas/Patchwork-Doc/Advanced-HTTP-en.md

 1. The first line contains the HTTP method (GET, POST, etc..), the URL and the used protocol version (HTTP/1.1).
 This line is the only one the web server may need to decide on handing over to PHP.
 This information is available via `$_SERVER['REQUEST_METHOD']`, `$_SERVER['REQUEST_URI']` and `$_SERVER['SERVER_PROTOCOL']` respectively.
 2. The following lines, as they are not empty, make a list of keys and values: the headers.
 3. The blank line that ends the headers is followed by the body of the request, whose content should be interpreted according to the *Content-Type* header.
-The body of the request is typically empty for GET requests and containing the values ​​of form fields for POST requests.
+The body of the request is typically empty for GET requests and containing the values of form fields for POST requests.

 Description and limitations of the PHP interface
 ================================================